Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier, Carrier-Phonon, and Phonon-Phonon Scattering: Results

 The mode temperatures reveal the pathway of energy flow.
 Within the first few hundred femtoseconds, excited carriers scatter primarily with a limited set of strongly coupled modes, most prominently the zone-center $A_{1g}$ and modes near $M$ and $K$, so the lattice energy is stored in localized BZ hot spots.
 Over the subsequent picosecond, anharmonic scattering redistributes this energy across the BZ, driving the phonon population toward a quasi-thermal distribution by $t=3$~ps.

-The role of scattering channels is even clearer when analyzing the $A_{1g}$-mode dynamics with and without phonon–phonon scattering (Fig.~\ref{fig:sumup}(b)).
-With carrier–phonon scattering alone, the phonon mode temperature saturates within $\sim 2$~ps, indicating incomplete lattice thermalization.
+The role of scattering channels is even clearer when analyzing the $A_{1g}$-mode dynamics with and without phonon-phonon scattering (Fig.~\ref{fig:sumup}(b)).
+With carrier-phonon scattering alone, the phonon mode temperature saturates within $\sim 2$~ps, indicating incomplete lattice thermalization.
 By contrast, introducing anharmonic channels yields a pronounced long-time tail, with a several-picosecond drift toward equilibrium.
 This behavior is consistent with picosecond-scale anharmonic lattice relaxation observed by time-resolved thermal diffuse scattering at comparable photocarrier densities~\cite{Pan2025}.
-Thus, including phonon–phonon scattering is essential to capture the long-time hot-lattice relaxation.
+Thus, including phonon-phonon scattering is essential to capture the long-time hot-lattice relaxation.

 Figure~\ref{fig:MoS2_fig3}(b) reports the momentum-resolved temperature averaged over all branches, see Eq.\eqref{eq:average_lattice_temperature}, at the same snapshots.
 Consistent with the mode-resolved figure, the early-time distribution is highly nonthermal with peaks at $\Gamma$, $M$, and $K$.
 By $3$~ps the lattice exhibits a spatially smoother hot-phonon state with an average temperature of $\sim 400$~K.